Only 420€ per week!

 This program is tailored for those who are interested in teaching English and at the same time learning something new themselves!
 You will be teaching monks of all ages at a monastery, which will give you the unique opportunity to immerse in their day-to-day lifestyle and learn about Buddhism.

-Serlo monastery is the one furthest one which takes about a twelve hour jeep drive and an overnight stay at Phaplu and then the next day a four hour hike to the Serlo Monastery.
+Serlo monastery is the furthest one which takes about a twelve hour jeep drive and an overnight stay at Phaplu and then the next day a four hour hike to reach the Monastery.
 The monastery in Namobuddha is a four hour drive from Kathmandu.
-Pharping is a two hour drive from Kathmandu.

 To help teach monks English and also, to get our participants immersed into the lifestyle in a monastery and to learn about Buddhism.